sahha-ai/sahha-demo-ios/README.md

 # Sahha Demo App for iOS

-The Sahha Demo App provides a convenient way to try the features of the Sahha SDK.
+The Sahha Demo App provides a convenient way to try the features of the Sahha API and SDK.

 ---